 Whether your child decides to work for a corporation or chart his own entrepreneurial course, he will need a variety of “soft skills” outside of those quantifiable academic skills he graduates with.
 One of those valuable skills is the ability to learn anything for himself.
-Here are a few ideas that can help us mentor our student toward becoming an independent researcher:
+Here are 7 ways we can mentor our student and develop an independent researcher:

 Everyone is interested in something.
 A student will be far more motivated to research something he is interested in than something contrived.
 Our role is to provide time and resources, and to feed those interests as they show themselves.